RocketDerp/April14_2025/Art/ScreenPlay/USA/Voted_for_This.md

 The Russia war against Reality mind-fucked people.
 People were not educated on media ecology. https://www.youtube.com/watch?v=kMiHRZPQzjQ&t=49s

 People use egomania / egoism to cover up mistakes.
 When they are suffering from **information overload** and contradictions - people had faith in USA.
-That it was a minor problem and wouth work itself out.
+That it was a minor problem and would work itself out.
+Well, Russia mind-fucking EVERY PERSON, not just MAGA, not just Republicans, EVERYONE - including democrats and independents.
+Russia mind-fucked EVERYONE.

+&nbsp;

 ### Faith in self harm